 Students may not share or distribute food with other students due to dietary/medical restrictions.

 Sign-in and sign-out procedures and times

-For the following workshops, students will meet their instructors at the rotunda at CMU’s Margaret Morrison Hall: Painting Studio (June 18–22, July 20–August 3), High Tech Architecture (June 25–29) Drawing Studio (July 16–20).
+For the following studios, students will meet their instructors at the rotunda at CMU’s Margaret Morrison Hall: Painting Studio (June 17–21, July 29–August 2), Drawing Studio (July 15–19), and High Tech Architecture (August 5–9).
 Metered parking is available nearby.